 A noun is either an atom or a cell.
-An atom is an unsigned integer of any size.
+An atom is a natural number (“unsigned integer” in computer lingo) of any size, including zero.
 A cell is an ordered pair of nouns, usually indicated with square brackets around the nouns in question; i.e.,

 [a b], where

 [[12 13] [87 65]]

 You may or may not have noticed that the definition of 'noun' is recursive.
 Recursion is an important concept for functional programming, so it's worth taking a moment to understand it better.